lupyuen/lupyuen.github.io/src/sbi.md

 Bare Metal Programming on a __RISC-V SBC__ (Single-Board Computer) sounds difficult...
 Thankfully we can get help from __OpenSBI__!
 (Supervisor Binary Inteface)

-In this article, we will call OpenSBI to ???
+In this article, we call OpenSBI to...

+- ???

 TODO

 Bare Metal?
 Not quite, but close to the Metal!

+_Why are we doing this?_

 [__Star64 JH7110 RISC-V SBC__](https://wiki.pine64.org/wiki/STAR64)